If you’re serious about ways to lower your electricity bill, read our top tips below.

 Replace your normal light bulbs with energy efficient ones

 Change all of your incandescent light bulbs to compact fluorescent light bulbs (CFLs).
-They might not use less energy, but they will last as much as 10 times longer than normal light bulbs.
+They will last as much as 10 times longer than normal light bulbs.
 They are a little more expensive, but will end up saving you more energy and money over their lifetime.
 During the day, make the most of the natural light coming in from outside.
 Open your curtains to let the sun in, and if you’re looking to keep warm without the use of heaters or electric blankets during the day, find a nice sunny spot right by a window and soak up some rays.
+Again, Builders will sort you out with this one.

 Keep the heat in at night